Stazfire/CMPM163Labs/README.md

 So I basically just follow the tutorial and then added a few lines of code to create more variety of buildings, then grab some new buildings in the asset store and stick it in.

 I did not help my partner.
-I showed and told my partner what I did.
+My partner modified the tutorial code until they gotten something they like and they added different texture cubes as floor tiles for each of the buildings.